 What happened at the UC system is another reason to be cautious interpreting the current data.
 It could well be the case that the majority of the students who did not indicate their race or ethnicity on their application were White and Asian American, and we will see an increase in those demographic shares when colleges start publishing their Common Data Set surveys in 2025.
 It might also be true that the demographics of non-reporters will not look the same this year as it did two decades ago in California.

 In order to estimate the potential impact that the increase in students not reporting their race/ethnicity on their applications may have had on class diversity, I created a hypothetical comparison that made the extreme (and likely) erroneous assumption that all the growth in students whose race is unknown came from students who are White or Asian American.
 I calculated the percent change in the combined share of White and Asian first year students in the Class of 2028 versus the average of the Classes of 2026 and 2027, which is represented by the blue dot in the chart.
 Then I added the difference between the share of the class that did not report their race and ethnicity in the class of 2028 and the average of the classes of 2026 and 2027 to the combined share of White and Asian American students and recalculated the percent change from the previous two years (the red dot).
 We only calculated this change for institutions that reported the demographics of the class using IPEDS/CDS methodology.
-Before the adjustment, the combined enrollment share of Asian American and White students was lower or flat at 60% of the fifteen institutions; after the adjustment it was lower or flat at 40% of them.
+Before the adjustment, the combined enrollment share of Asian American and White students was lower or flat at slightly over half of the seventeen institutions; after the adjustment it was lower or flat at slightly under 40% of them.

 It is too soon to reach conclusions about the long-term impact of the SFFA decision.
 Honestly, we should be careful with the short-term impact.